reexjungle/xcal/README.md

 ### Development Tools for xCal

-xCal is written entirely in C# and therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate the maintenance, compiling and testing of the source files.
+xCal is written entirely in C# - therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate rapid application development.
 As a matter of fact, Microsoft now  offers [Visual Studio Community 2013][6] at no cost to an unlimited number of users developing open source projects.
-However if Visual Studio does not suit your tastes, please feel free to use other third-party text editors and development tools.
+In any case, if Visual Studio does not suit your tastes, please feel free to use other third-party tools.

 *For the remainder of this Get Started section, it would be assumed for the sake of simplicity, that you are using visual studio as the main development tool.*

 ### Setting up xCal
-Many would agree that the setup process of a software project should be as less painful as possible.
-This implies minimal configurations or setup with a click.
-Following, the setup of xCal is fairly straight-forward as described below depending on which download opton you chose above.
+Many would agree that the setup process of a software project should be rendered less painful as possible.
+This often implies minimal configuration and non-complex set up procedures.
+As such, xCal can be set up in more than one way.

-##### Source Code downloaded as ZIP file
+##### Setup from downloaded zipped source file
 1. Extract source code to desired location
 2. Open the *solution* folder and search for the \*.sln file
 3. Double-click the file and Visual Studio starts up and loads the entire project tree.

-##### Source Code Cloned directly in GitHub desktop application
+##### Setup from cloned source in GitHub desktop application
 1. Local Github desktop application starts up when the clone [link][4] is clicked.
 2. Chose location where code should be cloned.
 3. Open the *solution* folder and search for the \*.sln file.
 4. Double-click the file and Visual Studio starts up and loads the entire project tree.

+##### *Notes*
+* If you have do no yet have the GitHub application, you have to download from

 ### Building xCal
 1. Select the root of the Solution Explorer Tree